-The upper limits for the monthly compensation of director and audit & supervisory board members as well as directed bonuses are decided at the general meeting of shareholder
+The upper limits for the monthly compensation of directors and audit & supervisory board members as well as director bonuses are decided at the general meeting of shareholders.

-Director compensation is decided by the Board of Directors in accordance with the Director Compensation Guidelines based on the recommendations of the
+Director compensation is decided by the Board of Directors in accordance with the Director Compensation Guidelines based on the recommendations of the like the Board of Directors, meets once per month.

-Position Total value of remuneration Total compensatio Number of directors / Audit & POSILION (¥ million) Base Stock options Bonus Retirement benefits supervisory board members Directors (excluding outside directors) 358 319 - 38 - 13 Audit & supervisory board members (excluding outside audit & supervisory board members) 58 58 - - 3 Outside officers 104 104 - - - 13 out of the 4 audit & supervisory board members.
-Olympus has designated 7 outside directors, representing a majority of the members of the Board of lge Directors, and 2 outside audit & supervisory board ne members as independent officers pursuant to the rules for listed companies stipulated by the Tokyo Stock Exchange n 0 5 ard like the Board of Directors, meets once per month. bers In accordance with the Rules of the Audit & Supervisory the Board and the Audit & Supervisory Board Members' Audit Standard, the audit & supervisory board members attend h important meetings, including Board of Directors' meetings, and periodically exchange opinions with directors and У executive officers.
-In principle, they exchange opinions with sist the representative director four times per year. rd, ors Compensation Committee, which is comprised of a majority tor of highly independent outside directors.
-Audit & supervisory ers. board member compensation is decided by the Audit & Supervisory Board in the same manner.
+In accordance with the Rules of the Audit & Supervisory Board and the Audit & Supervisory Board Members' Audit Standard, the audit & supervisory board members attend important meetings, including Board of Directors' meetings, and periodically exchange opinions with directors and executive officers.
+In principle, they exchange opinions with the representative director four times per year.

+Compensation Committee, which is comprised of a majority of highly independent outside directors.
+Audit & supervisory board member compensation is decided by the Audit & Supervisory Board in the same manner.
 Bonuses are not paid to audit & supervisory board members to maintain their standing as independent from business execution.

+Position Total value of remuneration Number of directors / Audit & FOSIDOT (¥ million) Base Stock options Bonus Retirement benefits supervisory board members Directors (excluding outside directors) 358 319 - 38 13 Audit & supervisory board members (excluding outside audit & supervisory board members) 58 58 3 Outside officers 104 104 - 13